Jason Kubler: 2017: Comeback from injury

 After a year out of the game and without a world ranking, Kubler returned to professional tennis in March at the Australia F2 and F3 Futures events in Canberra.
 In the lead up to the events, Kubler was frank about his future in the sport, commenting that another knee operation would likely mark the end of his career.
 After little success in Canberra, Kubler travelled to Europe in April for Futures events in Spain and Italy.
 Although Kubler managed to make a semi-final appearance at Spain F12, the highlight of his European trip was a doubles title with compatriot Alex Bolt at the Italy F14 tournament.
 This was Kubler's first professional trophy of any kind since 2014.

-In October, Kubler won through qualifying at the Traralgon Challenger and made a remarkable run to the final after defeating two former top 100 players in Taro Daniel and Matthew Ebden.
+In October, Kubler won through qualifying at the Traralgon ATP Challenger and made a remarkable run to the final after defeating two former top 100 players in Taro Daniel and Matthew Ebden.
 He defeated Alex Bolt in the final to claim his first Challenger title since 2014, which skyrocketed his ranking inside the world's top 350.
 Kubler was expected to compete in the Australian Wildcard Playoff in December for a spot in the 2018 Australian Open, but ultimately withdrew alongside a host of top-seeded players.
 Kubler finished the year ranked No. 341 in the world.

 2018: Grand Slam return and Top 100 debut

 Kubler started his 2018 campaign at the Playford Challenger in South Australia, which he won after qualifying.
 The victory saw Kubler move inside the world's top 250 for the first time since 2015.
 Following an impressive run of form and a huge improvement in ranking over the past six months, Kubler was awarded the final wildcard into the 2018 Australian Open, his first Grand Slam appearance in eight years.
-Kubler faced 10th seed Pablo Carreno Busta in the first round, where he lost in a highly competitive four-set match.
+Kubler faced 10th seed Pablo Carreño Busta in the first round, where he lost in a highly competitive four-set match.
 Kubler showed plenty of promise in the match, leading by a break in both the first and third sets, but failed to capitalise on his opportunities.
 Following the Australian Open, Kubler competed in nine Challenger events across Australia and Asia from February to May.
 His best results through this stretch included three semi-final appearances at the Burnie International, Quijing International and Seoul Open.
 Kubler improved his world ranking to No. 160 following the Asian swing, his best world ranking in three years.

-At the French Open, Kubler lost in the first round of qualifying to Goncalo Oliveira.
+At the French Open, Kubler lost in the first round of qualifying to Gonçalo Oliveira.
 Following the French Open, Kubler proceeded to lose in the first round at his next three Challenger tournaments before making a semi-final run at the Ilkey Trophy, where he eventually lost to Oscar Otte.
 The result saw Kubler return to the world's top 150 for the first time in more than three years.